Chapter 6 Linear model inference and prediction

 Boole’s inequality (Boole 1847) states that for a countable set of events \(A_1, A_2, A_3 \ldots\), \[P(\cup_{j=1}^\infty A_j) \leq \sum_{j=1}^\infty P(A_j).\] This is a generalization of the fact that \[ P(A \cup B) = P(A) + P(B) - P(A\cap B) \leq P(A) + P(B) \] for two events \(A\) and \(B\).
 We can use Boole’s inequality to show that the Bonferroni correction controls the family-wise confidence level of our confidence intervals at \(1-\alpha\).

 Suppose that we construct a family of \(k\) confidence intervals with individual confidence level \(1-\alpha/k\) (and all assumptions are satisfied.)
-Then the probability that the confidence interval procedure for a specific interval doesn’t contain the target parameter is \(\alpha/k\).
+Then the probability that the confidence interval procedure for a specific interval doesn’t produce an interval containing the target parameter is \(\alpha/k\).
 Then \[ \begin{aligned} & P(\mbox{All }k\mbox{ intervals contain the target parameter}) \\ & = 1 - P(\mbox{At least one of the }k\mbox{ intervals misses the target parameter}) \\ & = 1 - P(\cup_{j=1}^k \mbox{interval }j\mbox{ misses the target parameter}) \\ & \geq 1 - \sum_{j=1}^k P(\mbox{interval }j\mbox{ misses the target parameter}) \\ & = 1 - k(\alpha/k) \\ &= 1-\alpha. \end{aligned} \] Thus, the family-wise confidence level of all \(k\) intervals is AT LEAST \(1-\alpha\) when the Bonferroni correction is used.

 The Bonferroni correction is known to be conservative, which means that the family-wise confidence level is typically much larger than \(1-\alpha\).
 This might sound like a desirable property, but conservative methods can have low power.
 In the context of our confidence intervals, this means our intervals are much wider than they need to be, so we aren’t able to draw precise conclusions about the plausible values of our regression coefficients.